Yellowstone National Park: Fauna

 In 2003 the tracks of one female lynx and her cub were spotted and followed for over 2 mi.
 Fecal material and other evidence obtained were tested and confirmed to be those of a lynx.
 No visual confirmation was made, however.
 Lynx have not been seen in Yellowstone since 1998, though DNA taken from hair samples obtained in 2001 confirmed that lynx were at least transient to the park.
-Other less commonly seen mammals include the mountain lion and wolverine.
-The mountain lion has an estimated population of only 25 individuals parkwide.
+Other less commonly seen mammals include the cougar and wolverine.
+The cougar has an estimated population of only 25 individuals park-wide.
 Accurate population figures for the wolverine are not known.
 These uncommon and rare mammals provide insight into the health of protected lands such as Yellowstone and help managers make determinations as to how best to preserve habitats.

 Eighteen species of fish live in Yellowstone, including the core range of the Yellowstone cutthroat trout—a fish highly sought by anglers.
 The Yellowstone cutthroat trout has faced several threats since the 1980s, including the suspected illegal introduction into Yellowstone Lake of lake trout, an invasive species which consume the smaller cutthroat trout.
 Although lake trout were established in Shoshone and Lewis lakes (on the Snake River drainage) after U.S. government stocking operations in 1890, it was never officially introduced into the Yellowstone River drainage.
 The cutthroat trout has also faced an ongoing drought, as well as the accidental introduction of a parasite—whirling disease—which causes a terminal nervous system disease in younger fish.
 Since 2001, all native sport fish species caught in Yellowstone waterways are subject to catch and release regulations.

-Yellowstone is also home to seven species of reptiles, including the painted turtle, rubber Rubber boa, and prairie rattlesnake, bullsnake, sagebrush lizard, valley garter snake and wandering garter snake and four species of amphibians, including the boreal chorus frog, tiger salamander, western toad and columbia spotted frog.
+Yellowstone is also home to seven species of reptiles: the painted turtle, rubber boa, prairie rattlesnake, bullsnake, sagebrush lizard, valley garter snake and wandering garter snake.
+Four species of amphibians are present: the boreal chorus frog, tiger salamander, western toad and Columbia spotted frog.

 Three hundred eleven species of birds have been reported, almost half of which nest in Yellowstone.
 In 1999, twenty-six pairs of nesting bald eagle were documented.
-Extremely rare sightings of whooping cranes have been recorded, however, only three examples of this species are known to live in the Rocky Mountains, out of 385 known worldwide.
-Other birds, considered to be species of special concern because of their rarity in Yellowstone, include the common loon, harlequin duck, osprey, peregrine falcon and the trumpeter swan.
+Extremely rare sightings of whooping cranes have been recorded; however, only three examples of this species are known to live in the Rocky Mountains out of 385 known worldwide.
+Other birds, considered species of special concern because of their rarity in Yellowstone, include the common loon, harlequin duck, osprey, peregrine falcon and the trumpeter swan.